top of page

 Hot Springs, Ark. photo personal collection

-From its thermal spring waters to its prime location for infamous gangsters to its role in baseball, Hot Springs, Ark., in the valley of the Ouachita Mountains, has been and remains a happening place.
-As the only city in the country within a national park, the destination offers a one-of-a-kind experience.
+From its thermal spring waters to its prime location for infamous gangsters and its role in baseball, Hot Springs, Ark., in the Ouachita Mountains valley, has been and remains a happening place.
+With the distinction of being the only city in the country within a national park, the destination offers a one-of-a-kind experience.

 Looking down Bathhouse Row photo personal collection